-Amy took over full ownership of the studio in 2005 and retains full ownership currently.
+Amy took over full ownership of the studio in 2005, now known as Amy Black Tattoo, and retains full ownership.

 Amy enjoys an eclectic array of art styles/genres and continually shifts from one theme to another from client to client.
 The variety keeps her consistently challenged and engaged in each piece as each client requires shifting into a new headspace and complete devotion to the piece’s inception, energy and theme from start to finish which requires a tremendous amount of focus and controlled creative output, usually for many hours spread across multiple visits for most clients.
 She throws herself into her work, always mentally and emotionally and physically as she has to keep a constant eye on her output to make sure she gets the perfect results that will stay with her clients until the end of time.

-Amy also began working in another field of tattooing lesser known to the mainstream public in 2011, known as “nipple and areola repigmentation” or “nipple and areola tattooing” as a part of breast reconstruction for patients post mastectomy due to breast cancer or getting a prophylactic mastectomy due to testing positive for a breast cancer gene.
+Amy also began working in another field of tattooing lesser known to the mainstream public in 2010, known as “nipple and areola repigmentation” or “nipple and areola tattooing” as a part of breast reconstruction for patients post mastectomy.
 Mastectomies are performed on both men and women, and typically require removing the natural nipple and areola to either prevent or remove existing cancer tissue(s) from expanding.
 The patient is left with no nipple/areola in the area and can sometimes elect to have one surgically rebuilt from other donor skin areas of the body, however the natural coloration is still missing.
 The only technique to recreate the natural coloring is thru tattooing, and Amy is able to do many variations of coloring and create the illusion of realistic nipples and areola textures and shapes and sizes with tattooing.
 She currently works with patients who come to her tattoo studio, and also in conjunction with plastic surgeons throughout the Virginia area and beyond to help patients receive their desired reconstructive results for their breast(s).

 Amy attracts tattoo collectors throughout Richmond, Va and also as far as New York, Los Angeles, Texas, Portland, San Diego and more.
 Her nipple tattoo clients have also travelled from many part of the United States, and she continues to get requests from outside the US as well which she hopes Pink Ink Fund will be able to help her eventually get to any patient, anywhere.